johngao2/EM-hotel-demand/README.md

   - Debug mem leak with valgrind **Done**

 **Step 3 sprint 4 goals:**
-  - use python to create sigma matrix
+  - use python to create sigma matrix (or preference matrix)
+    - remember, sigma matrix is an n_types x n_options + 1 matrix, where each row is a type and each col is a product, col 0 being nonpurchase
+      - each cell value is the rank for that product, for that type
+    - possible issues:
+      - if arrive date and unit are not part of type info, then there are multiple products that a customer could be ok with
   - use python to construct mu matrix this time and make sure that product id's and cust types don't need to follow the same format
   - add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
     - debug weird negative values